 Making treatment safer

 We're helping to make treatment safer for you.
-We support health professionals and encourage conversations around patient safety.
+We support health professionals to improve the safety of treatment for New Zealanders.

 We encourage ways to keep patients safe – as we do for workplaces, sport, on the road, and at home.

 Supporting safer health care will reduce the amount and severity of harm that may happen when you're undergoing medical treatment.
 This means there will be less harm, shorter hospital stays and less chance of re-admission.

 In the 2018/19 financial year, we accepted 10,455 claims for injuries caused by treatments.
 Each of these claims represents someone harmed during treatment.
 Many of these injuries were preventable.

 We're here to assist you when you’re injured.
 In most cases, injuries will resolve quickly, but for a small number of cases, it can have a lasting impact on you and your family.

 We also help health professionals learn from treatment injuries, to prevent the same injuries from happening again.